 Financial Abuse

-Senior citizens are prone to experiencing financial exploitation and financial abuse, especially in nursing home settings.
+Senior citizens are prone to experiencing financial exploitation and financial abuse, especially in nursing home facilities.
 Residents may be unable to monitor their bank accounts or keep their bank cards safe, which can lead to theft.
-Since residents rely on the nursing home to keep their property safe, they may not notice when financial abuse occurs.

-Make sure to review your loved one’s bank statements and check for unauthorized transactions.
 Contact the bank if you suspect your loved one is a victim of financial abuse.
 If you find that a nursing home employee is stealing from your family member, an attorney can help you file a claim against them.

 Signs of Nursing Home Abuse

 Being able to identify the signs of nursing home abuse will allow you to help your loved one seek better accommodations if they’re being mistreated.
 There are a number of indicators that point to different types of elder abuse.
-If you notice any of the following signs of mistreatment, be sure to contact a lawyer, and they’ll help you file a claim:

 - Dehydration

-- Weight loss
+- Sudden weight loss

 - Bruises, cuts, or open wounds